almatov/libiclass-teensy3/README.md

 	patch -p0 < libiclass-teensy3/ChRt.patch

-**AbsoluteEncoder** class is tested with Maxon ENX absolute encoder.
+**AbsoluteEncoder** class is tested with Maxon ENX 16 EASY Absolute encoder with SSI Gray code protocol.

 **Common** class is a base class for all classes that assume concurrent access.